noi-techpark/odh-docs/source/howto/mobility/getstarted.rst

    The swagger interface of the Mobility API v2.

-From this site, links provide access to documentation about data licencing and use of the API; it is also possible to contact the |odh|
-team by sending an email to the issue tracker, to ask questions, provide feedback, or to report issues.
+From this site, links provide access to documentation about data licencing and use of the API; it is also possible to contact the Open Data Hub team by sending an email to the issue tracker, to ask questions, provide feedback, or to report issues.